UGC platforms streamline how brands gather user-generated content. We explain what to consider to pick the best UGC software based on your brand's...

 There’s no shortage of ways to encourage more user-generated content from your customers.

-Whether you want to run a full-blown UGC campaign?
+Whether you're looking for ways to scale your current UGC campaign?
 Need to put more effort into promoting your branded hashtags?
 Any combination of the tips above is fair game.

 As far as the “best” method to get more UGC?
-It all depends on what types of content your brand is after.
-Also, your budget and bandwidth.
-While UGC can take weeks or months to build organically, creator partnerships are much more timely.
+It all depends on your brand's goals.